-- All incidents of recipient abuse or neglect, as defined by this policy (refer to EXHIBIT A), that are apparent to or suspected by an workforce member, contract workforce member or volunteer shall be immediately reported, both orally and in writing, directly to the Northern Lakes CMHA Office of Recipient Rights in accordance with the procedures section of this policy. - 2.
-The terms "apparent" or "suspected" shall be construed to mean any and all incidents that the workforce member, contract workforce member, or volunteer has either witnessed or received reports of that constitute, or may constitute abuse or neglect as defined by this policy, whether or not the person believes the allegation to be true. - 3.
-Failure to report recipient abuse and neglect in accordance with this policy and procedure shall subject the workforce member to administrative and potentially disciplinary action. - 4.
-Workforce members, contract workforce members, and volunteers are also required to make an immediate oral report in person or by phone, followed by a written report within 24 hours, directly to the Northern Lakes CMHA Office of Recipient Rights in the event of the criminal or sexual assault of a recipient by any person, or of the accidental or unexplained death or serious injury of a recipient. - 5.
-As also mandated by law, workforce members, contract workforce members, and volunteers are required to make an oral and written report to the appropriate law enforcement agency when there is reasonable cause to suspect the criminal abuse of a recipient by any person (refer to EXHIBIT B). - 6.
-As also mandated by law, Workforce member, contract Workforce members, and volunteers are required to make an oral and written report to the Michigan Department of Human Services when there is reasonable cause to suspect the abuse or neglect of a child or a vulnerable adult by any person (refer to EXHIBITS C and D). - 7.
+- All incidents of recipient abuse or neglect, as defined by this policy (refer to EXHIBIT A), that are apparent to or suspected by an employee, contract employee or volunteer shall be immediately reported, both orally and in writing, directly to the Northern Lakes CMHA Office of Recipient Rights in accordance with the procedures section of this policy. - 2.
+The terms "apparent" or "suspected" shall be construed to mean any and all incidents that the employee, contract employee, or volunteer has either witnessed or received reports of that constitute, or may constitute abuse or neglect as defined by this policy, whether or not the person believes the allegation to be true. - 3.
+Failure to report recipient abuse and neglect in accordance with this policy and procedure shall subject the employee to administrative and potentially disciplinary action. - 4.
+Employees, contract employees, and volunteers are also required to make an immediate oral report in person or by phone, followed by a written report within 24 hours, directly to the Northern Lakes CMHA Office of Recipient Rights in the event of the criminal or sexual assault of a recipient by any person, or of the accidental or unexplained death or serious injury of a recipient. - 5.
+As also mandated by law, employees, contract employees, and volunteers are required to make an oral and written report to the appropriate law enforcement agency when there is reasonable cause to suspect the criminal abuse of a recipient by any person (refer to EXHIBIT B). - 6.
+As also mandated by law, employees, contract employees, and volunteers are required to make an oral and written report to the Michigan Department of Human Services when there is reasonable cause to suspect the abuse or neglect of a child or a vulnerable adult by any person (refer to EXHIBITS C and D). - 7.
 The Recipient Rights Officer may direct that such reports be made.